 Important notes: Due to the constantly changing situation around the Covid-19 pandemic, there are many ways in which the ISIE can be affected in the coming years, ranging from lower membership to changes in conferences.
 The ISIE is preparing alternative budgets to cater to these scenarios, but until the exact impact on the ISIE is clear, we operate with our baseline budget.
 The healthy reserves of our society provide a robust foundation to get through financial hardship.

-The budget and the 2019 financial figures have been approved by the membership in the 2020 AGM in July 2020.
+Both the budget and the 2019 financial figures should be considered drafts, until they are approved (or adjusted) by the membership during the 2020 AGM in July 2020.

 Income Statement 2019 and Budget 2020-2023